lipe474/Star/README.md

         gitclone https://github.com/lipe474/Star.git

-Install requirements in the back-end and front-end
+Install requirements in the back-end folder and front-end folder

         yarn install

-Create the database
+Create the database only in the back-end

         yarn typeorm migration:run

 Create a file "ormconfig.json" by utilizing the "ormconfig.example.json" as example

-Create a medic in database for run system
+Create a medic in database for run system, only in the back-end

         yarn seed:medic

 ## Run project

-- Use the command in the back-end and front-end yarn start
+Use the command in the back-end and front-end

+        yarn start

 ## Contributors